xyh-123/DeepInterAware/README.md

 ```

 ## Data
+The AVIDa-hIL6 data are available at [link](https://cognanous.com/datasets/avida-hil6).
+The SAbDab data are available at [link](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab).
+The HIV data are available from CATNAP at [link](https://www.hiv.lanl.gov/components/sequence/HIV/neutralization/download_db.comp).
+The SARS-CoV-2 data are available from CoVAbDab at [link](http://opig.stats.ox.ac.uk/webapps/covabdab/).

 The Antigen-Antibody data is in the `data` folder, the process data can be downloaded in this [link](https://drive.google.com/file/d/12uMgZLxpqhP70tPNp-K4LFksN4E0re30/view?usp=sharing).

 * `data/AVIDa_hIL6/ab_ag_pair.csv` is the paired Ab-Ag data of AVIDa_hIL6 dataset.
 * `data/SAbDAb/ab_ag_pair.csv` is the paired Ab-Ag data of SAbDAb dataset.
 * `data/HIV/ab_ag_pair.csv` is the all paired Ab-Ag data of HIV dataset.